 If you do a lot of slick digital work, try a more handcrafted approach.

-If you do a lot of static work, try animating your work.
+Perhaps you do a lot of static work, so maybe try animating your work.

 If you do a lot of logo design work, why not try your hand at illustration?